-In the South-East, the lowest end of the range is around £40-60 per session for individuals seeing a registered/accredited practitioner.
+In central Scotland, the lowest end of the range is around £35-50 per session for individuals seeing a registered/accredited practitioner.
 You are likely to pay more for experience, specialist techniques, nice buildings and certain city addresses.
 This may seem a lot, but there are quite a few "invisible" overheads for the practitioner, involving both cost and time.
 If money is a critical issue for you, and you can't get (or wait for) free counselling through the NHS, look for a local charitable agency (click here for ideas).
 You could also try to haggle a bit with the therapist of your choice.
 Many offer a couple of places at a reduced rate for those on a low income.
 You shouldn't get a cut-price service and anyone who minds you asking wouldn't have been a good choice anyway.

 How about choosing a couple counsellor?